 Unfortunately, lately I haven’t had as much time as I would have liked to devote to this pastime, but I managed some good ones in March and April I’d like to share!
 So without further ado…

 Here’s my spring book list, or what I’m reading

 by Amor Towles

 Count Alexander Rostov is found guilty of being an aristocrat in Moscow, post-Russian Revolution.
-The only reason he’s not sentenced to death is a poem he published seeming to support the cause of the common man.
+The only reason he's not sentenced to death is a poem he published seeming to support the cause of the common man.
 Therefore, he is not shot but given life in the Metropol Hotel across from the Kremlin.
-He is on house arrest and not allowed to leave the hotel.
+The government puts him on house arrest and not allowed to leave the hotel.

 This is a remarkable story about a man and his interactions with the people who come and go in the Metropol Hotel.
 The book brilliantly transitions through years of his life and the people who come and go in a fascinating story.
 The author pulls you in and creates a likable character with interesting relationships in a difficult time.
 Mr. Towles shows great talent weaving the story in the limited setting.
 Truly, this is a book I could not put down and enjoyed immensely.

 On a scale from 1 - 5 stars I give it a 5-star rating.

 ***** Go pick it up today or order from Amazon here!

 by Georgia Hunter

 This is the story of a Polish Jewish family during World War II.
 From the different points of view of the family members and they’re spread all over Europe and the world, you get an amazing perspective of what it was like for them during that time period.
 One brother is in France and at the beginning of the war and can’t get home to Poland.
 Another brother and his wife are sent to work in Siberia.
 The parents and sisters stay in Poland and go through the unbelievable with an amazing sense of optimism and determination for their family to be together again.